my-hack-club-projects/platformer/README.md

 ## a platformer game written in Lua using the Love2D framework.

+- note: all sounds are taken from [pixabay.com](https://pixabay.com/). this is not a commercial project.

 ## installation

 installation is very simple, follow these steps: